 Salsa staff cannot set this up for your organization - you'll need to work with your IT staff.
-If you are using Bluehost or Godaddy, they host helpful articles on setting up an SPF record:
+If you are using common web hosting platforms, we have provided walk-throughs from their help desk:

 Note: Before you begin, make sure you have the ability to add or edit a TXT entry to your DNS records.
 There can be only one SPF record per domain.

 Also:If you're not sure who your web host is, please go to https://whois.com and enter your domain, you can then look that up and the data will give you insight on who host's your site.

 Once you've made your SPF updates, enter your domain at https://mxtoolbox.com/spf.aspx to confirm that the changes have worked.
 The following example illustrates what you'll see (in MxToolbox) when you've set up your SPF correctly.

 *PLEASE NOTE: It can take up to 24 hours for your changes to populate.
 DNS records for your domain normally will not update in real-time.

 A Few Tips About Adding Your SPF Record (for IT professionals)